 RE206 Tilt Sensor

 The RE206 Tilt Sensor is a one-piece unit that can be mounted on tilting or roll up doors such as an overhead garage door.
-The tilt talks to your Go!Control and can detect when a door in your house is open past a 45-degree tilt.
+The tilt talks to your Go!Control and can detect when a door in your house is open past a 45-degree angle.
 It can be used for several different applications where tilting motion is used to generate a notification or an alarm.
 It can also remind you if you’ve left the garage door open or you can even use it on a regular door.

 RE219 Home Disaster Sensor

 Failed air conditioning units, broken pipes, frozen pipes = disaster.
-The RE219 Home Disaster Sensor is equipped with 2GIG wireless as well as wireless receivers to allow for water, heat and freeze detection (Tri-Mode House Disaster Detection).
-It features a unique wireless ID for each function and alarm differentiation so you’ll know exactly what the problem is.
+The RE219 Home Disaster Sensor is equipped with 2GIG wireless as well as wireless receivers to allow for water, heat, and freeze detection (Tri-Mode House Disaster Detection).
+It features a unique wireless ID for each function and alarm differentiation, so you’ll know just what the problem is.

 GB1 Wireless Glassbreak Sensor

-This glass break detector comes disguised as a smoke detector and can work in conjunction with window sensors or alone.
-It is equipped to detect the sound of breaking glass within 15 feet of the window, possibly covering an entire section of your house.
-It uses a dual shatter recognition technology to detect the sound and transmits a wireless RF signal to the control panel, up to 300 feet away.
+This glass break detector can detect the sound of breaking glass up to 15 feet away, possibly covering an entire section of your house.
+It uses dual shatter recognition technology to detect the sound and transmits a wireless RF signal to the control panel, up to 300 feet away.

 Wireless Door/Window Sensor vs. the Wireless Recessed Door/Window Sensor vs. the ION-PLUNGER Wireless Door Sensor

-The door sensors are perhaps the most flexible sensors available.
+Door sensors are perhaps the most flexible sensor type available.
 If you are looking for a sensor that isn’t an eyesore, the DW20R Recessed Door/Window Sensor and the DW10 Wireless Door/Window Sensor are the best options.
 They are small enough to be hidden in the shadow of your window, door frame, or any other object in the house that can open and close.